Interviews

 Joan Semmel, Centered, 2002, oil on canvas, 48 × 53 in.
 (121.92 x134.62 cm), Courtesy Alexander Gray Associates, New York, © 2023 Joan Semmel / Artists Rights Society (ARS), New York, © ADAGP, Paris

 JS: I liked the idea that the camera is pointed at the viewer.
 I have always been concerned with the idea of the objectification of women.
 In these paintings I’m saying, “If you are looking at me, here I am looking at you.”
-The painting is looking back at the viewer, which destabilises the point of view.
+The painting is looking back at the viewer, which destabilised the point of view.
 Whose point of view is it?
 Yours or mine?
-The viewers or the viewed?
-It is a way to give agency to the viewed, to allow the viewed of being the active rather than the passive subject.
+The viewers or the person being viewed?
+It is a way to give agency to the viewed body, to allow the viewed body to bethe active rather than the passive subject.
 Nevertheless, critics often compared the composition of my paintings to photographs but I have never considered myself a photographer!
 I only use photographs as a tool to capture the images.

-EG: Before using photographs and making figurative paintings, in the 1960s you created abstract canvases.
+EG: In the 1960’s, before using photographs and the start of your producing figurative paintings, you spent close to a decade creating abstract canvases.
 Your career clearly shows your taste for clear and bright pictorial materials; what do you want them to bring to the topics you explore?

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists